39 Must-dos in beautiful Western North Carolina

 From the Great Smoky Mountains National Park, to the picturesque Blue Ridge Parkway (voted America’s Favorite Drive), to Mt Mitchell (the highest point east of the Mississippi at 6684 feet), natural wonders abound in every direction.

-Below are 30 of the best things to see and do within the Western North Carolina region.
+Below are 30+ must-dos within the Western North Carolina region.
 Of course, there are endless recreational opportunities to explore, so this list is by all means not all inclusive, but rather a helpful starting point!

 1. Climb to the top of Chimney Rock